Pros and Cons of Using Focus Groups Within Your Research

 • Uses of a Focus Group

 Focus groups have many uses in the Research Field.
-Some of their common uses are as follows;
+Some of their common services are as follows;

 • Marketers more often use Focus Groups for market research.
 They use the Focus Group research strategy in gathering information from customers.
-They gather information about the use, quality, and feedback of their market offerings.
+They collect information about their market offerings’ use, quality, and feedback.
 The aim is to understand customers’ needs.
-Besides these aspects, this information provides attitudes and opinions of the consumers.
-These relate to the aspect of market offerings.
+Besides these aspects, this information provides the attitudes and opinions of the consumers.
+These relate to the element of market offerings.

-• Research scholars use Focus Group as a research strategy within their studies.
-The aim is to gather detailed information from participants of the study.
+• Research scholars use Focus Groups as a research strategy within their studies.
+The aim is to gather detailed information from the participants of the study.
 The surveys don’t provide information that is in the minds of respondents.
-Hence, Focus Groups provide detailed insights of the participants.
+Hence, Focus Groups provide detailed insights into the participants.

 • A Focus Group is usually preferred for obtaining information on social issues.